yjk16/aws/vpc.md

 ![alt](mysubnet.png) and click the box next to it.

-NOTE: only associate public subnet for public route table.
+NOTE: only associate the public subnet for public route table!

 `Save associations`: